DevExpress-Examples/DashboardUserBasedMVC/README.md

 # MVC Dashboard - How to implement multi-tenant Dashboard architecture

-This example illustrates how to configure the Dashboard component so that it works in the muti-user environment.
+This example illustrates how to configure the Dashboard component so that it works in the multi-user environment.
 The following user-specific features are implemented here:

 * Load different lists of dashboards depending on the current user's ID ([CustomDashboardStorage.cs](./CS/MVCDashboard/Code/CustomDashboardStorage.cs))
 * Load different lists of datasources depending on the current user's ID ([CustomDataSourceStorage.cs](./CS/MVCDashboard/Code/CustomDataSourceStorage.cs))